-If you haven’t explored it yet, creating affiliate marketing websites is a legitimate business model that can make you thousands of dollars per month in affiliate commissions.
+If you haven’t explored it yet, you’ll find that learning how to make an affiliate website isn’t all that hard, and the reward can be thousands of dollars a month in affiliate commissions.

 In this post, we’ll take you through the basic steps required to:

 - Pick a topic to create your website around

 - Set up the hosting, domain, and other tools required

 - And finally, come up with a content strategy that will deliver affiliate sales